RLE-Foundation/Plasticine/README.md

 </div>

-**Plasticine** is a library that provides high-quality single-file implementations of plasticity optimization algorithms in deep reinforcement learning.
+**Plasticine** is a library that provides high-quality and single-file implementations of plasticity optimization algorithms in deep reinforcement learning.

 > **Plasticine** is built on the top of [CleanRL](https://github.com/vwxyzjn/cleanrl).
+Thanks for the excellent project!

 ## Quick Start
 - Create an environment and install the dependencies: